Tarqrud, Isfahan: Population

-At the time of the 2006 National Census, the population was 1,308 in 441 households, when it was a village in Tarq Rud Rural District.
+At the time of the 2006 National Census, the population was 1,308 in 441 households, when it was the village of Tarq in Tarq Rud Rural District.
 The following census in 2011 counted 991 people in 458 households.
-The 2016 census measured the population as 1,749 people in 726 households, by which time the village of Tarq had merged with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad, to form the city of Tarqrud.
+The 2016 census measured the population as 1,749 people in 726 households, by which time the village, after merging with the villages of Abkesheh, Baghestan-e Bala, Baghestan-e Pain, Kesheh, and Yahyaabad, was converted to a city and renamed Tarqrud.